memgraph/docs/docs/how-to-guides/query-modules/overview.md

 Each procedure returns zero or more records, where each record contains named fields.
 The `YIELD` part is used to select fields we are interested in.
-If the procedure doesn't return any fields, then the `YIELD` part can be omitted.
+If the procedure doesn't return any fields, the `YIELD` part can be omitted.

 Procedures can also be a part of a larger query: